blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 - Jellyfin Special Naming
 	- [jellyfin.org > Movies | Jellyfin](https://jellyfin.org/docs/general/server/media/movies#naming)
 	- [jellyfin.org > TV Shows | Jellyfin](https://jellyfin.org/docs/general/server/media/shows#naming)
+- Finding episodes by subtitles or file hash
+	- [opensubtitles.com > opensubtitles.com](https://www.opensubtitles.com/en/stats/) - some have said you can use this for file hash-based matching in FileBot, but it may be an older version
+	-

 ## 9) Testing "arr" Locally